/ tool-comparisons / Supabase vs CockroachDB for Solo Developers

 CockroachDB is a distributed SQL database that speaks PostgreSQL's wire protocol.
 It automatically shards data across multiple nodes, provides strong consistency across regions, and survives node failures without downtime.
 It's built for applications that need global distribution and unbreakable reliability.

-The Serverless free tier gives you 10 GiB of storage and 50 million request units per month.
+The Basic (serverless) free tier gives you 10 GiB of storage and 50 million request units per month, with a $400 credit to try paid features and no card required to start.
 That's usable for experimentation.
-But CockroachDB's real value proposition, multi-region distribution and automatic failover, only kicks in on the Dedicated plan at $295/month.
-The free tier is a single-region deployment that doesn't showcase what makes CockroachDB special.
+But CockroachDB's real value proposition, multi-region distribution and automatic failover, only opens up on the provisioned tiers.
+CockroachDB Cloud Standard starts around $131 a month for a single 2 vCPU instance (billed at $0.18 per vCPU-hour), and Advanced, the tier that delivers up to 99.999 percent availability, starts near $438 a month ($0.60 per vCPU-hour for 4 vCPUs).
+The free tier alone is a single-region deployment that doesn't showcase what makes CockroachDB special.

 CockroachDB is PostgreSQL-compatible, which means most Postgres tools and ORMs work with it.
 But compatibility isn't identical.
 Some PostgreSQL features don't work in CockroachDB, and the distributed nature means query planning behaves differently.
 You're not running Postgres.
 You're running something that looks like Postgres.